quicksilver/manual/docs/introduction.md

 ## Activating Quicksilver

 macOS uses the term activate to mean switching to an application (starting it if necessary).
-In fact there's a Quicksilver action called Activate that does just that.
+In fact there’s a Quicksilver action called Activate that does just that.
 The menu bar show the menus of the active application.
-But Quicksilver runs in the background and unless it's Preferences are open, it's not the active application (it's menu isn't in the menu bar).
+But Quicksilver runs in the background and unless it’s Preferences are open, it’s not the active application (it’s menu isn’t in the menu bar).
 Activating Quicksilver, that is making it ready to use, is typically done by using the keyboard shortcut (by default <kbd>⌃</kbd><kbd>space</kbd>) to bring up the command window.
 The first pane is selected and ready to find something in the Catalog via typing.

 ## Selecting Items

 With Quicksilver activated and the first pane selected, type some characters and an object will appear.
-To bring up a Contacts entry for Abraham Lincoln (doesn't everyone have him in their Address Book?), type <kbd>a</kbd><kbd>b</kbd><kbd>r</kbd><kbd>a</kbd><kbd>h</kbd><kbd>a</kbd><kbd>m</kbd>, <kbd>a</kbd><kbd>b</kbd><kbd>r</kbd><kbd>a</kbd><kbd>h</kbd>, <kbd>a</kbd><kbd>b</kbd>, or maybe just <kbd>a</kbd><kbd>l</kbd> to select it.
+To bring up a Contacts entry for Abraham Lincoln (doesn’t everyone have him in their Address Book?), type <kbd>a</kbd><kbd>b</kbd><kbd>r</kbd><kbd>a</kbd><kbd>h</kbd><kbd>a</kbd><kbd>m</kbd>, <kbd>a</kbd><kbd>b</kbd><kbd>r</kbd><kbd>a</kbd><kbd>h</kbd>, <kbd>a</kbd><kbd>b</kbd>, or maybe just <kbd>a</kbd><kbd>l</kbd> to select it.
 The trick is to keep typing the name of item until it appears in the first pane (and at the top of the results list).

-If it doesn't quite make to the top of the results list, scroll through the list and find the item and click it to select it.
+If it doesn’t quite make to the top of the results list, scroll through the list and find the item and click it to select it.
 This can happen if there are several objects with the same name, for example a Contacts entry for Abraham Lincoln and a Finder folder named the same thing.

-Quicksilver remembers what's been typed and what's been selected and learns to guess better as its used.
-If I type <kbd>a</kbd> and pick Abraham Lincoln's Contacts entry, Quicksilver will start to guess it more often instead of the folder of the same name or "AirPort Utility" or "Adium" or other things that begin with "a".
+Quicksilver remembers what’s been typed and what’s been selected and learns to guess better as its used.
+If I type <kbd>a</kbd> and pick Abraham Lincoln’s Contacts entry, Quicksilver will start to guess it more often instead of the folder of the same name or "AirPort Utility" or "Adium" or other things that begin with "a".

-The matching algorithm that Quicksilver uses for selecting objects (it's not used for selecting actions) and how you can help it learn more efficiently are discussed below.
+The matching algorithm that Quicksilver uses for selecting objects (it’s not used for selecting actions) and how you can help it learn more efficiently are discussed below.

-Quicksilver includes a lot of things in its Catalog but to keep things fast it doesn't include everything on the system and unlike Spotlight it doesn't index the contents of objects, just their names.
-Lincoln's Contact entry may have his phone number and email address, but typing them in the first pane won't match the Contact.
-Quicksilver can navigate an iTunes music collection, but doesn't include all songs and artists in the Catalog.
+Quicksilver includes a lot of things in its Catalog but to keep things fast it doesn’t include everything on the system and unlike Spotlight it doesn’t index the contents of objects, just their names.
+Lincoln’s Contact entry may have his phone number and email address, but typing them in the first pane won’t match the Contact.
+Quicksilver can navigate an iTunes music collection, but doesn’t include all songs and artists in the Catalog.

 That’s not to say Quicksilver can’t use and manipulate these things.
 Once a parent object (in these example a contact or the iTunes apps) is selected, typing <kbd>→</kbd> will move into the object and the results list will show its children (the contact fields or music collection).
 The results list displays items with children by showing a > at the far right.
 Navigating like this is often referred to as "right-arrowing into an object".
 Similarly <kbd>←</kbd> will select the parent object.
 Quicksilver can navigate files and folders this way too.
 So while every file might not be indexed in the Catalog, the entire filesystem can be navigated using the arrow keys in Quicksilver.
 Since this is so common, the <kbd>/</kbd> key is a synonym for <kbd>→</kbd> and <kbd>⇧</kbd><kbd>/</kbd> (which is <kbd>?</kbd> on American keyboards) can be used for <kbd>←</kbd>.